Esri/i3s-spec/profiles/bim/docs/layer_desc.md

 - `sublayers.href` and `groups.href` have been removed in favor of `ids`
 - `capabilities` have been removed:
 - Removed `fullExtent` from `group` object
-- Removed `modelName`.
-BIM filters will use layer names for filtering instead.
+- added backed `modelName`.
+- Added statistics

+**TBD**
+- Update portal item JSON with mapping between FeatureServer layer ids and BIM SL id !?